 Since joining the HDF Group in 2010, Heber has been involved in a range of activities including managing major projects, business development, customer engagement, community outreach, and application development.
 His wide web of collaborators contributes ideas and solutions solving challenging data problems.
-Heber often addresses user questions on the HDF Forum (https://forum.hdfgroup.org/) and hosts a weekly online meeting called Call the Doctor to help solve HDF5 user issues.
+Heber often addresses user questions on the HDF Forum and is a rotating host for a weekly online meeting called Call the Doctor to help solve HDF5 user issues.

 Gerd Heber received his PhD in Mathematics from the University of Greifswald, Germany, and studied at Moscow State University and Friedrich Schiller University, Jena.
 He held research positions at the Gesellschaft fur Mathematik und Datenverarbeitung in Berlin, University of Delaware, and Cornell University, and was IT Manager and Applications Specialist at Oxford-Man Institute for Quantitative Finance in the UK.